mumoshu/node-detacher/README.md

 ## Acknowledgements

 The initial version of `node-detacher` is proudly based on @deitch's [aws-asg-roller](https://github.com/deitch/aws-asg-roller) which serves a different use-case.
 Big kudos to @deitch for authoring and sharing the great product!
 This product wouldn't have born without it.

-I also recommend that co-running `aws-asg-roller` and `node-detacher` in order to avoid potential downtime due to ELB not reacting to node termination fast enough.